-UEX is a uranium and cobalt exploration and development company engaged in the acquisition, exploration and development of uranium and cobalt properties (see Figures 1 and 2).
-The Company's uranium and cobalt exploration properties are located in the Athabasca Basin of northern Saskatchewan (see Figure 1).
-UEX's four key projects are the Christie Lake Project, the West Bear Project, the Horseshoe-Raven Project, and the Shea Creek Project.
+UEX is a uranium and cobalt exploration and development company engaged in the acquisition, exploration and development of uranium and cobalt properties located in the Athabasca Basin of northern Saskatchewan (see Figures 1 and 2).
+UEX's four key projects are Christie Lake, West Bear, Horseshoe-Raven, and Shea Creek.
 These key projects host uranium deposits with inferred and indicated mineral resources as defined under NI 43-101.
-UEX also owns fourteen other uranium exploration projects located in the eastern, western and northern portions of the Athabasca Basin.
+UEX also owns several other uranium exploration projects located in the eastern, western and northern portions of the Athabasca Basin.

-UEX is involved in one cobalt-nickel exploration project located in the Athabasca Basin.
-The West Bear Project was formerly part of UEX's Hidden Bay Project and contains the West Bear Cobalt-Nickel Deposit and the West Bear Uranium Deposit.
+UEX is involved in three cobalt-nickel exploration projects located in the Athabasca Basin.
+Our primary West Bear Project was formerly part of UEX's Hidden Bay and contains the West Bear Cobalt-Nickel Deposit and the West Bear Uranium Deposit.

 UEX's vision is to remain a leading uranium and cobalt explorer in the Athabasca Basin and to become a producer.
-Exploration expenditures incurred by UEX in the Athabasca Basin in 2018 were approximately \$4.36 million.
+Exploration expenditures incurred by UEX in the Athabasca Basin in 2021 were approximately \$2.17 million.